RedChow/HomeAutomation/DistanceSensorAsAMotionDetector/README.md

 Added a couple of boolean variables to actually use the distance sensor as a motion detector.
 I.e., when the difference in distances are greater than the variable radius, the lights will turn on.
 * 2020-11-23: Added the usage of cJSON. cJSON is superb; makes dealing with JSON in C super easy.
+* 2021-09-22: Really need to update this code, as there are some problems with it.
+	* The code exits when MQTT connection is lost and doesn't allow for re-connection attempts.
+	* Should probably take out the sleep method (usleep(10000)) at the end of the main loop and instead check for time differences are above or equal to a preset.